ha/fraggle/README.md

 `getdir(rev, path, off=0, lim=MaxInt64, ents=[], &blk)`

 Behaves like `getdir` but collects `ents`, starting at `off` until all or `lim` entries are read.
-When done `blk` is called with the result as the first parameter or an error as the second.
+When done, `blk` is called with the result (an `Array`) as the first parameter or a `Fraggle::Connection::Response` as the second.
 Depending on the response, one or the other will be set and the other with be `nil`.

 `walk(rev, path, off=0, lim=MaxInt64, ents=[], &blk)`

-Behaves like `walk` but collects `ents`, starting at `off` until all or `lim` entries are read.
-When done `blk` is called with the result as the first parameter or an error as the second.
-Depending on the response, one or the other will be set and the other with be `nil`.
+Like `getdir`, but but path is a glob pattern and each result contains a `path`, `value`, and `rev`.

 ## Dev